 HEI Scores for Examining the Effect of an Intervention

-For assessing the effects of interventions, researchers can use the approaches described here for estimating means or distributions of HEI scores for populations, subpopulations, or groups.
+For examining the effects of interventions, researchers can use the approaches described here for estimating means or distributions of HEI scores for populations, subpopulations, or groups.
 For example, the mean or distribution of HEI scores can be compared between intervention and control groups.
-However, when interpreting their results, researchers should be aware that the intervention itself may have an effect on reporting of diet (that is, lead to reactivity bias).
+However, when interpreting their results, researchers should be aware that the intervention itself may have an effect on reporting of diet (i.e. reactivity bias, social desirability bias).

 HEI Scores for Individual Level Clinical Use